travelster/DBGallery/fundamentals/folder-operations.md

 # Folder and File Operations

-Folders may be created, renamed and deleted by clicking the 3 dots to the right of any folder name:
+Folders may be created, renamed and deleted by clicking the 3 dots to the right of any folder name.
+There is no limit to the number of sub-folders or levels which may be created.

 <p style="margin-left: 5%;"><img style="border: 1px solid purple;" src="/assets/FolderOperationsMenuNew.jpg" alt="Folder Operations Menu"/></p>